Minox LX →

 the successor to the Minox B. For many years, Minox

 subminiature cameras were amoung the worlds most famous spy gatgeds,

-The Minox C was in production from 1969 to 1978, when it was replaced by
+The Minox-C was in production from 1969 to 1978, after which it was succeeded

 At first sight, the Minox C is similar in design to the